Krakengr/multi-blogs/README.md

 -Website Verification Services

 ### AMP support
-This mode allows you to have AMP support for posts, pages, products*, forum threads*.
+This mode allows you to have AMP support for posts, pages, products, forum threads.

-### Users registration*
+### Users registration
 This mode allows you to have users register on your site and making new forum threafs, have their own user panel, view orders and more.

 ### Redirection Mode